 Alanis King isn’t your typical 20-something.
-She spends her weeks writing about cars and motorsports from a home office in a Texas college town, finding the grassroots stories that matter while also covering huge issues in the car world, like the August 2017 Chicago-area mechanics’ strike, with nationwide and worldwide impacts.
+She spends her weeks writing about cars and motorsports, finding the grassroots stories that matter while also covering huge issues in the car world, like the August 2017 Chicago-area mechanics’ strike, with nationwide and worldwide impacts.
 Oh, and she drives cars, too—a lot of them.

-Alanis was the weekend editor of Jalopnik from September 2015 through June 2017, which she moved to weekday work.
-She writes about racing, production cars and everything in between for the Univision/Gizmodo Media outlet every day of the week.
-Jalopnik hired her as a full-time writer in April 2017, just in time for her graduation from the University of Texas at Austin.
+Alanis was the weekend editor of Jalopnik from September 2015 through May 2017, when she became a full-time employee.
+She writes about racing, production cars and everything in between for the outlet every day of the week, hired to do that just in time for her graduation from the University of Texas at Austin.

-Having only been in university lecture halls for three years, Alanis graduated from UT Austin in August 2017 with a Bachelor of Journalism.
-She walked the stage an entire year early with a nearly 4.0 GPA, and began her full-time job months before she actually got a diploma.
+Having only been the lecture halls for three years, Alanis graduated from UT Austin in August 2017 with a Bachelor of Journalism.
+She walked the stage a year early with a nearly 4.0 GPA, and began her full-time job a few months earlier.

-When Alanis isn’t driving cars, at the racetrack or in the classroom, there’s a good chance that you can find her teaching Zumba®, Total Body Conditioning or any other fitness format you can think of.
+When Alanis isn’t driving cars or at the race track for that job, there’s a good chance that you can find her teaching fitness.

 Want to know more, or contact Alanis?
-Click the menu in the top right corner of this page.
+Click the menu at the top right of the page.